*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 Besides that one time I have never had a single problem with one of my tire plugs coming out and they have held up and lasted just as long as my tires have.

-These are tire repairs that I did myself as well (using this tire repair kit) so I paid very little to repair the tire and could do it right in my own driveway as well.
+These are tire repairs that I did myself as well so I paid very little to repair the tire and could do it right in my own driveway as well.

 Any tire plug that is done by yourself or any shop (Walmart or others) should last you multiple years (or the life of the tire) as long as it’s done right (and doing it right yourself is incredibly simple too).